CrazyTim/sublime-merge-vs-sourcetree/README.md

-# Sublime Merge vs SourceTree (Git client comparison)
+# Sublime Merge vs SourceTree

 I stopped using Sourcetree (Windows version) a few weeks ago and haven't looked back.

-Here are some reasons why [Sublime Merge](https://www.sublimemerge.com) is a far superior Git client:
+Here are some reasons why I think [Sublime Merge](https://www.sublimemerge.com) is a far superior Git client:

 - Its lightning fast.